capmeth/acid/docsite/docs/docsite/structure.md

 # Sections

-In *acid.config.js*, `sections` defines the navigtional hierarchy of the site.
-Assets to be included in the site are also specified here.
+The config option `sections` defines the navigtional hierarchy of the site as well as the assets to be included in the site.

 ```js
 sections: